 Beginning in October 2012, this Company's President and Chief Executive Officer ("CEO") elected to defer a portion of his salary until the Company is successful in securing financing sufficient to fund future operations.
-An amount of \$30,000 was deferred and accrued at December 31, 2013, and was paid during the quarter ended September 30, 2014.
+An amount of \$60,000 has been deferred and is included in related party deferred compensation at March 31, 2014.

-A total of \$11,338 interest was accrued and payable at December 31, 2013, to the Company's former Chief Operating Officer in connection with the settlement of notes payable in gold settled in 2011.
-These amounts were paid during the quarter ended September 30, 2014.
+A total of \$11,338 interest is payable at March 31, 2014 to the Company's former Chief Operating Officer in connection with the settlement of notes payable in gold settled in 2011.
+These amounts are included in related party payable.